 Luckily my brother lives in NYC, so through an extended network I was able to make a prolonged visit to NYC via couch surfing and cat sitting.
 Before the office visit, I made sure to read everything I could find relating to architecture, workplace design, and inter-group relations, and traced out how it related to my research and how social psychology could lend insight into the most pressing issues.
 And let me tell you, it worked.
 The guy I reached out to initially wanted to hire me, but couldn’t, so he put me in touch with someone who might want to work with me.
 My 30-minute informational interview with that person turned into a very long conversation, an invitation to a champagne reception in NYC’s financial district, and a job offer.
 I moved to NYC the following week.

 The first job

 I started my own website and put in countless hours towards building up my own consultancy.
-It was during this time that I realized that consulting is 75% sales and 25% client work, which was not what I wanted to do.
+It was during this time that I realized that if I was going to build a consulting bus, it was going to break down to 75% sales and 25% client work, which was not what I wanted to do.
 I wanted to roll my sleeves up and dive into the work.
-I’m also a terrible sales person and knew that I would need a regular salaried job if I was going to survive, so I started looking for full-time work.
+I’m also a terrible salesperson and knew that I would need a regular salaried job if I was going to survive, so I started looking for full-time work.

 Keep pushing forward and building your knowledge base